dannymcgee/bevy_daz/README.md

 ## Tentative Road Map for `bevy_daz`
 - [x] Get the base Genesis 9 figure loading in Bevy Engine with UVs, joints, and skin weights
-- [ ] Implement dual-quaternion skinning for more faithful mesh deformations
+- [x] Implement dual quaternion skinning for more faithful mesh deformations
 - [ ] Translate IRAY material definitions to Bevy-compatible equivalents
 - [ ] Implement corrective blend shapes and flexions for 1:1 mesh deformations
 - [ ] Support "shaping" morphs for custom characters designed in Daz Studio